Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 ```

 ##### Data to be evaluated
-Evaluation in cloud support data in form of `jsonl` file.
-Data can be uploaded via the helper method `upload_file` on project client.
+Evaluation in cloud supports data in form of `jsonl` file.
+Data can be uploaded via the helper method `upload_file` on the project client.

 ```python
 # Creating project client